CmdOptDefeat/fe25/README.md

 - __nRF24L01:__ This is the wireless module used for wireless communication during testing and debugging with the RP2040.
 Another custom module (telemetry board) is made for receiving the data.
 (Note : This is not plugged in for actual rounds).
 It is directly slotted into the peripherals board.
 - __Motor encoders:__ The encoders give ticks each time they are trigerred by rotation of the motor shaft.
 Data from it is used for distance calculations.
 In our case, about 43 ticks corresponds to 1cm.
 The 4 encoder wires are grouped together and connected to the peripherals board.
 - __Raspberry Pi Camera Module 3 Wide:__ It is used with the Pi for detecting the an obstacles.
 The camera is secured at four points for greater stability.
 With only two connection points, the camera could be easily turned due to the material properties of the Camera to Pi 5 connection wire.
 The higher mounting location allows it to detect obstacles from a large distance (almost 2m!) and plan accordingly.
 The Wide lens allows for a greater field of view.
 The NoIR version used to give odd red patches due to the lack of the IR filter in some test cases.
-- __RPLidar A1:__ It is a 2D-LiDAR.
-It was supposed to be connected to the Pi and give distance all around the robot.
-However, we could not get it work Raspbian or any other OS.
-(It worked well with ROS though!)
-So, it is basically dead weight!
 - Improvements:
-1. The RPLidar doesn't work well with the standard Raspbian OS on the Pi or with a computer, with values for many angles returned zero or being frozen.
-It seems to work fine on ROS though.
-Not sure what the issue is, but resoving this can improve ease of programming.
-2. The 1D LiDARs are quite expensive.
+1. The 1D LiDARs are quite expensive.
 Ultrasonic sensors would have done for the sides.
-3. The BNO055 does clock stretching, which causes issues on the I2C buses of most microcontrollers (thankfully not the RP2040).
+2. The BNO055 does clock stretching, which causes issues on the I2C buses of most microcontrollers (thankfully not the RP2040).
 It also has a slight drifting tendency of a few degrees after a round.
 A IMU that does not have these issues and is easy to use will be more accurate and more flexible in use.

-The [Bill of Materials](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/blob/main/design-files/Bill%20of%20Materials.md) contains all necessary parts/components and their sources.
+The [Bill of Materials](https://github.com/CmdOptDefeat/fe25/blob/main/design-files/Bill%20of%20Materials.md) contains all necessary parts/components and their sources.

 ## Obstacle Management